stsievert/salmon/docs/source/offline.rst

 .. code-block:: python

-   import salmon.triplets.offline
+   from salmon.triplets.offline import OfflineEmbedding

 .. note::

-   This package installs a Python package named ``salmon`` despite being named "salmon-triplets" on PyPI.
+   This package named "salmon-triplets" on PyPI installs a Python package named ``salmon``.

 Option 2: Using conda
 ^^^^^^^^^^^^^^^^^^^^^